 - Focuses on the built environment as the location of concentrated human impacts and change

-- Is international in scope, including case studies from urban areas around the world
+- Provides an international scope, including case studies from urban areas around the world

 Geologists, geomorphologists, earth scientists, physical geographers, environmental scientists, graduate students.
 Architects, engineers, urban planners, policymakers, governments